Workforce & Education

 Ridgewater not only provides more than 100 educational programs in transfer and technical education, but also offers Customized Training and Continuing Education (CTCE) courses.
 With more than 17,000 participants each year, Ridgewater CTCE delivers more than 80,000 hours of training annually to provide comprehensive workplace training solutions to businesses and organizations in West Central Minnesota.

 In 2017, CLUES launched a Latino Workforce Initiative partnership with Ridgwater College, Bethesda and CarrisHealth/Rice Hospital.
-The first initiative focused on Certified Nursing Assistant training for Latinos along with employment support and other wraparound services.
-Other initiatives are planned.
+The first initiatives are focused on Certified Nursing Assistant and welding training for Latinos along with employment support and other wraparound services.

 Central Minnesota Jobs & Training Services, Inc. also provides quality training and job placement services to Kandiyohi County.